 Want to know the Warzone nuke event time?
 If you've been paying attention to the many rumours, leaks, and obscure teases over the last month or so, you'll know that Verdansk's future is looking pretty bleak.
-We've known for some time that Verdansk will explode some time during Call of Duty: Warzone Season 2 and as the zombies move into more areas of the map, it's been fairly safe to assume that the end is nigh for the popular Warzone map as we know it.
+We've known for some time that Verdansk will explode and as the zombies move into more areas of the map, it's safe to assume that the end is nigh for the popular Warzone map as we know it.

-Now it has been confirmed that the end is coming on April 21 at 12pm PT/3 pm ET.
-The timing fits earlier estimates: The end of Warzone Season 2 was expected on April 22, based on the listed end of the season battle pass.
-That gives you less than a week to get your affairs in order, but in the meantime, here's everything we know about the Warzone nuke event.
+It has been confirmed that the end is coming on April 21 at 12pm PT/3 pm ET.
+The timing fits earlier estimates: The end of Season 2 was expected on April 22, based on the listed end of the season battle pass, and now the date for Warzone Season 3 has been confirmed.
+That gives you very little time to get your affairs in order, but in the meantime, here's everything we know about the Warzone nuke event.

 Warzone celebrated its first birthday on March 10, but you wouldn't have known that by logging into the game.
 There were no playlist changes or hints on its anniversary that indicated it was a special occasion for the battle royale, which makes the looming speculated nuke event all the more mysterious.